suzannejmatthews/PDC-Unplugged/content/activities/KitchenAnalogy.md

 * **Systems**: TCPP recommends that cache organization concepts be covered in a systems course.
 * **DSA/ProgLang**: TCPP recommends that data layout and locality issues be discussed in either DSA or Programming Languages.
+* **ParProg**: (Ko2013) used the Chef analogy to discuss pipelining in the context of a multicore programming course.

 ---